We do everything on our phones these days, from shopping to browsing social media and managing our businesses.

 Custom URIs are simple to set up for developers (Often created by default) and present the opportunity to redirect users wherever you please.

-The mobile buyer’s journey is the individual’s steps a user takes to find, use, and share your application.
+The mobile buyer’s journey is the individual steps a user takes to find, use, and share your application.

-It’s similar to the regular funnel a customer goes through when purchasing a product with some small differences you need to be aware of.
+It’s similar to the sales funnel a customer goes through when purchasing a product, with some small differences you need to be aware of.

 Here’s how the various steps in the mobile buyer’s journey can be applied to mobile deep linking.

-The first step in the mobile customer journey is discovering your app in the first place.
+The first step in the mobile customer journey is discovering your app.

-While this can be achieved through strategies like content marketing and SEO, deep linking gives you a nice boost to these tactics.
+While this can be achieved through content marketing and SEO strategies, deep linking gives these tactics a nice boost.

 Google indexes deep links from mobile apps, giving you more opportunities to rank and drive organic traffic.

 Users can click the search engine listing and open the link directly through the app instead of an internet browser.

 Look at this search for Google Analytics to see what I mean: